 Control Category Exposure Dynamic Risk Category Control Engineering Aerosols All 6-12 Air Changes Per Hour Engineering Aerosols All MERV 13 Air Filter Engineering Aerosols Critical UV-C System Engineering Aerosols Critical Negative Pressure System Administrative Droplets All Sanitation of Surfaces: Tables/Desks; Hard backed chairs; Doorknobs; Light switches; Remotes; Handles; Toilets; Sinks; Floors Administrative Droplets All Hygiene of Personnel: Wash hands and arms for 25 seconds with soap and warm water; Daily showers; Clean clothes each day at work.
-Administrative All All Sick Personnel Remain Home Administrative All All Have people coming in half time or stagger the work hours.
-Look at existing high-density areas and ask half of the staff to work on site certain days with virtual meetings Stagger workdays and hours so only one out of two workspaces are occupied on any day or portion of day.
+Administrative All All Sick Personnel Remain Home Administrative hours.
+Look at existing high-de the staff to work on site certain Stagger workdays and hours s workspaces are occupied on a Have people coming in half time or stagger the work hours.
+Look at existing high-density areas and ask half of the staff to work on site certain days with virtual meetings.
+Stagger workdays and hours so only one out of two workspaces are occupied on any day or portion of day.
 Stagger start times to avoid bottlenecks at the entrance.
 PPE All High/Critical Respiratory Protection: Powered Air Purifying Respirator (PAPR); Reusable Respiratory with P100 Cartridges.
 PPE Droplets High/Critical Nitrile Gloves (one time use) PPE Droplets High/Critical Clothing Cover Gown (one time use)